lo9ud/boxed/README.md

     - Capable of evaluating expressions and using column references
 - Save and load functionality
   - Custom binary format
+    - Based (very loosely) on the Parquet format
   - CSV export
   - No support for Excel files (ISO 29500) due to complexity

 Possible features include:

 - A simple formula editor
+- Assistants for common tasks (formula verification/debugging, etc.)

 ## Roadmap